 QM Rubric Provides Colleges With Positive Course Design Insight

 As distance education grows at The Ohio State University, online course quality is becoming an important topic of discussion.
-To assist in quality course development and review, the Office of Distance Education and eLearning (ODEE) endorses and encourages the use of the Quality Matters rubric.
+To assist in quality course development and review, the Office of Distance Education and eLearning (ODEE) encourages the use of the Quality Matters rubric.

 Quality Matters (QM) is an inter-institutional organization that sets baseline, research-supported standards to ensure quality design for online and hybrid courses.
 Colleges and faculty members can integrate the QM rubric into the design and review of their courses as a strategy to ensure standards are met for all courses.
 The rubric helps course creators make sure their course reflects best practices in eight general areas:

 - Assessment and measurement